based on 6 nights inc. flights & daily experiences

 Have a night sleeping under the stars in the pans with your food cooked over a fire

-Botswana and Malawi's winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
+Botswana's winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Summer months (November to April) can be hot and humid and there is a chance of rain.

 Experience Botswana at its best, from the floodplains of the Okavango Delta, to the salt flats of the Makgadikgadi to spend a week in two of the most visually stunning areas of Botswana.
 Discover just how vastly they differ in both habitat and ecosystems for a wonderfully authentic Botswana holiday.